dotnet/dotnet-docker/samples/complexapp/README.md

 docker build -t tag .
 ```

 The most important aspect of that `docker` command is the `.` at the end.
 It represents the path to the build context, where Docker will look for assets that are referenced in the Dockerfile and for a `Dockerfile` (if not explicitly specified with the `-f` option).
 The build context is packaged up and then sent to the Docker daemon (the server), which performs the image build.
-It is required that all referenced assets are available within the build context, otherwise, they will not be available while the image is being built, which would produce an error.
+It is required that all referenced assets are available within the build context, otherwise, they will not be available while the image is being built, which may produce the wrong image or produce an error.
+You can inspect intermediate or final images to validate that they contain the correct content if you see results you don't expect.

 In the case of an application with multiple project dependencies, it may be intuitive to place the Dockerfile beside the project file for the application project, and to assign the build context to that same location.
 This will not work because project dependencies will not exist within the build context.